-5 Revenue, and other income and gains, net (continued)
+5 Revenue, and other income and gains, net, from continuing operations (continued)

-Revenue (continued)
+Revenue from continuing operations (continued)

 (ii) Performance obligations (continued)

 Construction services under water resources segment

 The performance obligation is satisfied over time as services are rendered and payment is generally due within 90 days from the date of billing.
 A certain percentage of payment is retained by customers until the end of the retention period as the Group's entitlement to the final payment is conditional on the satisfaction of the service quality by the customers over a certain period as stipulated in the contracts.